elastic/ecs/CONTRIBUTING.md

 ### Branching

+ECS follows this branching strategy:

-* The `master` branch is where all new contributions are merged.
+* The `master` is the next major version.
+It is where all new contributions are first merged.
 This includes new features and bug fixes, and it may also include breaking changes.
-* The `1.x` branch gets backports of most non-breaking features and fixes.
-This branch represents the next `major.minor` release.
+* The `<major>.x` is the next minor version and gets backports of most non-breaking features and fixes.
-* The `major.minor` branches (e.g. `1.6`, `1.5`, `1.4`, etc.) contain the latest released version of those releases.
+* The `<major>.<minor>` is the next release of a minor version, including patch releases.

 ### Backports